FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 How It Works

 Say you earn $100,000 abroad and pay $25,000 in local income taxes.
 With the FTC, you can claim up to $25,000 as a credit against your U.S. taxes.
-If your U.S. tax bill on that income would be $20,000, the FTC wipes it out entirely — and you may carry forward excess credits.
+If your U.S. tax bill on that income would be $20,000, the FTC wipes it out entirely — and you can carry forward excess credits for up to 10 years.

 Who Qualifies